sandrokeil/interop-config/doc/book/examples.md

 ### Mandatory options check
 You can also check for mandatory options automatically with `MandatoryOptionsInterface`.
 Now we want also check that option `driverClass` and `params` are available.
 So we also implement in the example above the interface `RequiresMandatoryOptions`.
-If one of these options is missing, an exception is raised.
+If one of these options are missing, an exception is raised.

 ```php
 use Interop\Config\ConfigurationTrait;